How does Loop work?

 Sound waves enter Loop via a small opening.
 They then travel through the hollow channel on the inside of Loop.
 This acoustic resonator has the same length as your ear canal and has a quarter wavelength resonance at 2700 Hz.
 By mimicking your ears function, sound remains natural.

 At the end of this sound tube we placed an acoustic filter which lowers all frequencies equally.
-This filter is installed in a laboratory by Dynamic Ear Company.
-To make sure there are no leaks, they use a UV light technology.
 Each Loop goes through a thorough quality control before shipping.

 3. Closing the ear canal

 To seal your ear canal comfortably, we use ear tips.
-Because each ear is unique, the earplugs come with both memory foam that adjusts to your ear and soft silicone ear tips in three different sizes (S/M/L).
+Because each ear is unique, the earplugs come with both memory foam, ranging from small to large that adjusts to your ear and soft silicone ear tips (4 different sizes: XS/S/M/L).
 Make sure to test all versions so you get a complete yet comfortable seal.